faruk-guler/Hopper/README.md

 # Start a simple web server
 npx http-server -p 8000
 ```
-Then navigate to `http://localhost:8000/index.html` in your web browser.
+Then navigate to `http://localhost:8000/index.php` in your web browser.

-### Method 2: Direct File Execution
-Double-click the `index.html` file in your workspace directory to run it instantly in your default browser.

 ---